bach-sh/bach/README.md

 Do nothing.

-Usually this API is used only in asserting funcions to verify that no any commands to be executed in testing functions.
+Usually this API is used only in asserting functions to verify that no any commands to be executed in testing functions.

 For example: